MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/overview.md

 With Dynamics 365 App for Outlook, you can:

 - View information about contacts and leads that is stored in your app.
-You can view this informaion in the context of an email message, meeting, or appointment.
+You can also view this information in the context of an email message, meeting, or appointment.

 - Link email messages, meetings, and appointments to a row in your app.
 For example, link an email message to a specific account, opportunity, or case.

-- Open app an row directly from Outlook.
+- Open an app row directly from Outlook.

 - Create a new row.